+- Operational data and reports.

+- Customer and supplier lists.

+- Personnel information and records.

+- Pricing information.

-- Operational data and reports - Customer and supplier lists - Personnel information and records - Pricing information - Company financial information that has not been released to the public - Software programs developed by employees or specifically for the Company - Business and strategic plans - Intellectual property, "know how" and inventions - Technology, operations, research and technical data - Third-party information and records (e.g. belonging to vendors, suppliers, etc.) given to us in confidence - Privileged communications with the Legal Department
+- Company financial information that has not been released to the public.

+- Software programs developed by employees or specifically for the Company.

+- Business and strategic plans. - Intellectual property, "know how" and inventions. - Technology, operations, research and technical data. - Third-party information and records (e.g. belonging to vendors, suppliers, etc.) given to us in confidence.